Hollow Tree

 Hollow Tree is a Western red cedar tree stump and a popular landmark in Stanley Park in Vancouver, British Columbia.

 History

 The tree was damaged during a December 2006 windstorm and was slated for removal.
 In 2009, the Stanley Park Hollow Tree Conservation Society was formed and began raising money from private donors to preserve the landmark.
+A metal frame was installed within the tree to hold the structure in place.
 A ceremony for the restored tree was held in October 2011.

 Two "suspicious" fires were put out by firefighters in September 2014.